SiliconLabs/wisun-br-linux-docker/README.md

 ### I have restarted my docker image and I can't ping my WiSun device anymore

-The proxy create necessary routes when it receive a Neighbor Solicitation.
+The proxy creates the necessary routes when it receives a Neighbor Solicitation.
 Your host has probably cached this information.
 The easiest way to fix that is to flush the neighbor information of your host with:

     ip -6 neigh flush dev eth0